Omnirobotic/tech-interview/WrittenQuestions/README.md

 ### Question 5
-in which context "smarts pointer" are usefull?
+in which context "smarts pointer" are useful?

 **Answser**: